-See the Introduction to Specialty-Type Beer section for additional comments, particularly on evaluating the balance of added ingredients with the base beer.
+See the Introduction to Specialty-Type Beer section (AABC note: at the start of Category 18) for additional comments, particularly on evaluating the balance of added ingredients with the base beer.

 Overall Impression: A harmonious marriage of sugar and beer, but still recognizable as a beer.
 The sugar character should both be evident but in balance with the beer, not so forward as to suggest an artificial product.